The allegations against Al Franken - CNN Video

 The allegations against Al Franken

-Five women have come forward to accuse Sen. Al Franken of inappropriate touching.
+Multiple women have come forward to accuse Sen. Al Franken of inappropriate touching.
 Two of those incidents occurred while he was on separate USO tours.

 Source: CNN